How Much Will a Doula Cost?

 Honestly?
 I think doulas are underpaid for the services they give.
 It's my hope that more insurance companies will pay for doula support.

-The average cost for a postpartum or antepartum doula is anywhere from $13 to $35 per hour, also depending on experience, training, where you live, and the services she offers.
+The average cost for a postpartum or antepartum doula is anywhere from $25 to $50 per hour, also depending on experience, training, where you live, and the services she offers.
+(For example, overnight care for triplets would cost more than daytime services for one baby.)

 But I Can't Afford This.
 Can I Still Have a Doula?